Jasmine Sanders Flaunts Major Cleavage In Plunging, Revealing Gown For Steamy New Instagram Snap

 “Stunning as always,” commented a third.

-Others noted that they had cast their vote for the beauty to take the title of 2019 Sports Illustrated Swimsuit Rookie of the Year.
+Others noted that they had cast their vote for the beauty to take the title of 2019 Sports Illustrated swimsuit rookie of the year.
 Jasmine is one of eight other models up for the title, which will be awarded very soon as voting for the competition concluded on May 17.
-The beauty has been sharing a few sneak peeks at her spread in this year’s edition of the bikini clad publication to her Instagram, proving just why she is deserving of being named Rookie of the Year.
+The beauty has been sharing a few sneak peeks at her spread in this year’s edition of the swimsuit publication to her Instagram, proving just why she is deserving of being named rookie of the year.
 Jasmine shared one shot from her feature in the magazine earlier this week in which she put her booty on display almost in its entirety in a pair of skimpy leather bikini bottoms that sent her fans into an absolute frenzy.